Sheriff's office suspends search for missing hunter

 The Clackamas County Sheriff’s Office has continued the search for missing hunter Devon Dobek, in the Mount Hood National Forest.
 Dobek has been missing since Oct.
 31.

-CLACKAMAS COUNTY, Ore.- It has been seven days since an experienced hunter went missing in Mount Hood National Forest.
+The experienced hunter went missing in Mount Hood National Forest on Oct 31.

-The Clackamas County Sheriff’s Office received a report on Oct.
-31 that 51-year-old Devon Dobek failed to return home from his hunting trip after messaging a friend earlier that day that he was on his way back with a deer he had captured.
+The Sheriff’s Office received a report that 51-year-old Devon Dobek failed to return home from his hunting trip after messaging a friend earlier that day that he was on his way back with a deer he had captured.

 HIKER RESCUED AFTER BEING STRANDED FOR HOURS ON UTAH CLIFF DURING SNOWSTORM